Christiantav/crypto_fun/README.md

 - Some code choices were described in the code with more optimal suggestions.
-This includes using Alembic for migrations, Airflow DAG for scheduled runs, use a connection pool to maintain connections to DB, and more.# crypto_fun
+This includes using Alembic for migrations, Airflow DAG for scheduled runs, use a connection pool to maintain connections to DB, and more.